richardrflores/richardrflores.github.io/_posts/2014-09-16-setting-up-requirejs-with-aspnet-mvc.markdown

 Now we want to do something interesting.
 For our example we want to create a very basic view that binds some client-side data from a view model using [KnockoutJS](http://knockoutjs.com/) (a dependency we need to load - this is the problem that require solves for us).
 So in the Scripts/app/Controllers/Default/ViewModels directory we'll define a module that represents our viewModel.
 This viewModel will provide data for our view and encapsulate data related behavior of our view.
 The viewModel itself is defined as an unnamed module using RequireJS conventions.

 Some thoughts on AMDs: People often think of AMDs as a way of injecting dependencies into our views and viewModels, which sometimes leads to the thought that this is a way of doing dependency injection on the client.
 NO!
-Definately not that!
+Definitely not that!
 I like to think of the AMDs as a way of defining classes in javascript.
-The input parameters to the define function can then be thought of as using directive in C#, allowing the use of the delclared dependencies.
+The input parameters to the define function can then be thought of as using directive in C#, allowing the use of the declared dependencies.

 {% highlight javascript lineos %}
 define(['knockout'], function (ko) {